ritesh-sharma33/ritesh-sharma33/README.md

 Here are some ideas to get you started:

 - 👨‍💻 I passionately write technical blogs on [Medium](https://medium.com/@sharmaritesh3312).
-- 🔭 I’m currently working on Full Stack Development
+- 🔭 I’m currently working on Full Stack Development.
-- 🌱 I’m currently learning GraphQL & DevOps
+- 🌱 I’m currently learning GraphQL & DevOps.
 - 💬 Ask me about Full Stack Development and Technical Blogging.
 - ⚡ Fun fact: I am a music lover, cricket lover and a web series lover.